dotnize/chessu/CONTRIBUTING.md

 2. Follow the [setup guide](./README.md#getting-started) from the README to install the necessary dependencies and run the development servers.
 3. You may now make your changes and commit them to your branch.

-When adding new dependencies or running other commands from the root directory, you can specify the workspace with the `-w` flag.
-For example, `npm run build -w client` or `npm install express -w server`.
+When adding new dependencies or running other commands from the root directory, you can specify the workspace with the `--filter` flag before the command.
+For example, `pnpm --filter client lint` or `pnpm --filter server add express`.

 ### Formatting and linting

 We use ESLint and Prettier to enforce code style and formatting.
-Please make sure to run `npm run lint-fix` and `npm run format` before committing your changes.
+Please make sure to run `pnpm lint:fix` and `pnpm format` before committing your changes.

 ### Environment variables